CoucouInc/langoustin-articles/metric-learning/metric-learning.md

     Percentage of distance preserved by the trained metric on the more coherent test set: 0.482 vs. 0.465 for the Euclidean distance metric.

-This filtered set performs slightly (~1%) better than the raw dataset, but really not by much, again.
+This filtered set performs slightly (~1%) better than the raw dataset, but not by much.

 ## Conclusion